ZSwaff/personal_server/README.md

-# personal_server
+# Personal Server
-A server for all personal projects
+A server for personal projects.